Why the Cost of Solar Varies

 Another product that is often overlooked by homeowners but can ultimately cost you thousands of dollars in damage are the roof mounting components.
 There are cheap, single-flashed roof mount products and then there's Quick Mount PV.
 Baker chooses Quick Mount PV as its roof mount vendor because their products are the best.
 They are more expensive than the other cheap brands, but we wouldn't put our name behind anything less.
 Baker is not going to install a cheap roof mounting system because, frankly, we don’t want to come back out to your house in 6 months to fix a roof leak.
 Check out this blog post that gives a more in-depth comparison between what Baker uses and what the competition uses.

 Solar Company Labor

-Like all businesses, solar energy providers carry operating costs that are built into the price homeowners pay for a solar panel system.
+Like all businesses, solar energy providers carry operating costs that are built into the price homeowners pay for a solar panel installation.
 Homeowners buy not only the product to be installed on their roof – the solar panels, mounting equipment, racking, microinverters, etc. – but also the labor involved in having that system designed, appropriately permitted, and correctly installed.

 Lease, PPA, Loan, or Purchase?

 How you choose to pay for your solar installation is also a big factor in establishing the cost of your solar system.
 Not all solar companies provide options.
 At Baker, we make it easy to switch to solar, including how you pay for it.